The Power of Women on Water

 Every year dozens of women—sisters, mothers and daughters, grandmothers, friends, and strangers—join Holiday River Expedition’s female guides on river trips tailored to those of us sporting the X chromosome.
-It is fertile ground giving rise to river-trip features—some planned, some not— that have a strikingly female feel: Yoga, massage, river “pedicures” and mud baths/exfoliating, chocolate fondue, red wine and fresh, organic meals.
-And inevitably, spontaneous laughter, shared wisdom, and support.
+It is fertile ground giving rise to river-trip features—some planned, some not— that have a strikingly female feel: Yoga, massage, river “pedicures” and mud baths/exfoliating, chocolate fondue, red wine, and fresh, organic meals.
+And inevitably, spontaneous laughter shared wisdom and support.

 “The women who choose to go on these river trips are interested in people and some are in a time of trial in their lives so it helps to talk with other women who have been through similar experiences,” expresses Soloyanis, noting guests’ ages may range from the teens to the eighties.
-“It is always good to share trouble, because it turns out that everybody has had troubles.”
+“It is always good to share trouble because it turns out that everybody has had troubles.”

 “Women have so many roles to fulfill and give it 200 percent every day,” points out veteran river guide Kelly von Stroh.
-“It is on day two and three, when I really see a vibrant serenity take hold; these women unplug, relinquish control, and just be—because nobody needs them at the moment.”
+“It is on day two and three when I really see a vibrant serenity take hold; these women unplug, relinquish control, and just be—because nobody needs them at the moment.”

 “Women tend to relax more by virtue of it being all women,” admits guide Jen Davidson.
-“A frivolity and relaxation happens as well as a kind of empowerment.”
+“A frivolity and relaxation happen as well as a kind of empowerment.”
 Empowerment and transformation evolve as guests take on an outdoor-river environment, perhaps for the first time, find nourishment in nature, and witness skilled female guides tackle the river, with opportunities to row themselves.
 The guides will lead side canyon hiking, give the guest room for solitude and encourage time to relax, reflect and rejuvenate.

 About Holiday River Expeditions